ferranlarroyaub/Pedestrian_mobility_Granollers/README.md

       - Lunch (code: M).
 Explore and choose a place to lay out the carpet and sit down to eat/snack.
       - Celebration toast (code: C).
 Explore and choose a place to celebrate a special occasion with a champagne toast.
       - Celebration confetti (code CC).
 Explore and choose a place to celebrate a special occasion by shooting the confetti gun

+Regarding the code, there are several Python Notebooks that reproduce the mobility results and figures.
+All the notebooks contain a detailed description of the code and of the study.

+  - Data Processing and Cleaning.ipynb:  Contains the detailed explanation of the data filtering in which we remove the noisy records at the beginning/end of the route and also those records outside the limits of the neighborhood.
+This Notebook also contains the functions to compute the time difference between consecutive timestamps $\Delta (t)$, the distance between consecutive GPS locations d(t) and the corresponding instantaneous velocity v(t).
+The study of the stops is also included (test to decide the threshold of $\Delta_{c}=10s$ to label each record as stop or moving.